asimihsan/asim_ihsan_io/hugo/content/posts/flutter-ffi-libsodium.md

 need to `free` the return value.
 When we cover a non-trivial example below I'll talk more about memory management.

-Also note that the strange function definition on line 24 is because [in order to use `compute` for asynchronous calls, "The callback argument must be a top-level function, not a closure or an instance or static method of a class."](https://api.flutter.dev/flutter/foundation/compute.html)
+Also note that the strange function definition on the last line is because [in order to use `compute` for asynchronous calls, "The callback argument must be a top-level function, not a closure or an instance or static method of a class."](https://api.flutter.dev/flutter/foundation/compute.html)

 In [`flutter_libsodium` branch `part1`](https://github.com/asimihsan/flutter_libsodium/tree/part1) take a look at the `example` subfolder for how to use the library and integration test it:

 -   [`example\lib\main.dart`](https://github.com/asimihsan/flutter_libsodium/blob/part1/example/lib/main.dart)
     for usage